mrazjava/booklink-openlibrary/filters/README.md

 # Import Filters
+Filter definitions used for openlibrary import.

+## Monto Releases
 Odd month mongo releases are unique because they are generated off authors selected randomly.
 Even month mongo releases are based on a fixed [filter](author-id-filter.txt), which may be periodically updated (see git history).